Future of the Royal Australian Navy: Fleet Air Arm

-The Fleet Air Arm is currently an all rotary winged organisation.
-The RAN operates 6 MRH-90 helicopters shared with the Australian Army, and 23 MH-60R "Romeo" Seahawk helicopters.
+The Fleet Air Arm is currently an all-rotary winged organisation.
+The RAN operates 23 MH-60R "Romeo" Seahawk helicopters.

-The US government has approved a possible sale of up to 12 additional MH-60R helicopters to the RAN.
-This is part of the RAN plan to expand and rationalise its support and logistics helicopter fleet by replacing the 6 MRH-90s and operating only one type of helicopter to ease maintenance and training.
+The RAN plans to expand and rationalise its support and logistics helicopter fleet by replacing the 6 MRH-90s and operating only one type of helicopter to ease maintenance and training, with an additional 12 MH-60R helicopters.
 In May 2022, the Morrison government announced that it would purchase 12 MH-60Rs to replace the MRH-90 fleet and a 13th to replace a MH-60R that was ditched in the Philippine Sea in October 2021.
-In September 2022, the Albanese government placed an order for 12 MH-60Rs.
+In September 2022, the Albanese government placed an order for 12+1 MH-60Rs.